-PSR Sexual Harassment Policy and trained in conducting investigations if the Coordinator/Deputy will not review of relevant documents.
+The Investigator will undertake an effective, thorough, and objective investigation of the allegations.
+The Investigation will generally include interviews with each party, interviews with other witnesses as needed, and review of relevant documents.
 Disclosure of facts to parties and witnesses shall be limited to what is reasonably necessary to conduct a fair and thorough investigation.
 Participants in an investigation will be reminded that maintaining confidentiality is essential to protecting the integrity of the process.